ai/size-limit/README.md

    a bundler.
 3. The `webpack` plugin creates an empty webpack project, adds your library and looks for the bundle size difference.
 4. The `time` plugin compares the current machine performance with that of a low-priced Android devices to calculate the CPU throttling rate.
 5. Then the `time` plugin runs headless Chrome (or desktop Chrome if it’s available) to track the time a browser takes to compile and execute your JS.

 ## Usage

 ### JS Applications

-Suiteable for applications that have their own bundler and send the JS bundle directly to a client (without publishing it to npm).
+Suitable for applications that have their own bundler and send the JS bundle directly to a client (without publishing it to npm).
 Think of a user-facing app or website, like an email client, a CRM, a landing page or a blog with interactive elements, using React/Vue/Svelte lib or vanilla JS.

 <details><summary><b>Show instructions</b></summary>